Updates the database object — the title, description, or properties — of a specified database.

 For example, a multi select property value is represented as a comma-separated list of strings (eg. "1, 2, 3") and a people property value is represented as a comma-separated list of IDs.
 These are compatible and the type can be converted.

-Note that not all type changes work.
+Note: Not all type changes work.
 In some cases data will no longer be returned, such as people type → file type.

 The following database properties cannot be updated via the API: